LAV III: Armament

 A M242 Bushmaster chain gun is fitted on a LAV III's gun turret, with a machine gun placed atop the turret.

-The LAV III is fitted with a two-man turret, armed with the M242 Bushmaster 25 mm caliber chain gun and a coaxial 7.62-mm machine gun.
-One more 5.56 mm or 7.62 mm machine guns is positioned on top of the turret.
+The LAV III is fitted with a two-man turret, armed with the M242 Bushmaster 25 mm caliber chain gun and two FN MAG 7.62 mm machine guns one coaxial and one roof-mounted.
 The LAV III also has eight 76-mm grenade launchers in two clusters of four launchers positioned on each side of the turret.
 The grenade launchers are intended for smoke grenades.
 In 2009, a number of LAV III's were modified with a Nanuk remotely controlled weapon station (RCWS) to provide better protection and to increase the chances of survival of the crew against improvised explosive devices and anti-tank mine threats on the battlefield.